 The importance of developing the mother tongue is now widely accepted among researchers.
-Cummins is at the forefront of this discussion as he contends that knowledge in one language helps learners to understand information in another language (2000).
+Cummins is at the forefront of this discussion, as he contends that knowledge in one language helps learners understand information in another language (2000).
 Other researchers such as Atkinson (1987) and Kim (2011) advocate the importance of the mother tongue in the classroom and suggest that the L1 is an invaluable tool.
-In Kim’s (2011) study it was clear that the use of the mother tongue, specifically translation, helped the learners to recognize the importance of accuracy and led them to be more objective about their writing.
+In Kim’s 2011 study, it was clear that the use of the mother tongue, specifically translation, helped the learners to recognise the importance of accuracy and led them to be more objective about their writing.

 Atkinson, D. (1987) The mother tongue in the classroom: a neglected resource?
 ELT Journal, Volume 41, Issue 4, 1 October 1987, Pages 241–247, //doi.org/10.1093/elt/41.4.241